 Find A Doctor Or Hospital In Your Network.

-If your children don’t have their shots, they are at greater risk for some deadly diseases.
-They can also spread those diseases to their friends and family.
+When your children don’t get their needed shots, they have a greater risk for many deadly diseases.
+They can also spread these diseases to their friends and family.

-While we are lucky that some diseases no longer exist in the U.S., like the 2019 measles outbreak shows, they are often only a plane ride away.
-For example, polio also still affects some children in certain Middle-Eastern, African, and Pacific Island countries.
-People who are infected can spread the disease for weeks; both before and after warnings appear.
+While we are lucky that some diseases no longer exist in the U.S., they are often only a plane ride away.
+For example, polio still affects some children in certain Middle-Eastern, African, and Pacific Island countries.
+People who are infected can spread the disease for weeks – before and after symptoms appear.

-These and other examples highlight why the CDC says “we could soon find ourselves battling epidemics of diseases we thought we had conquered decades ago.”
+These examples highlight why the CDC says “we could soon find ourselves battling epidemics of diseases we thought we had conquered decades ago.”

-If you have concerns or questions, talk to your doctor or your child’s doctor.
-She or he can point you to the facts.
+If you have concerns or questions about vaccines, talk to your doctor or your child’s doctor.
 That way, you can make the best decision for the health of your family and your community.

 The Oklahoma Caring Foundation, Inc. supports programs that provide Oklahomans access to health services.
 Established in 1994, the foundation is a 501(c)3 organization, funded by community contributions and administered by Blue Cross and Blue Shield of Oklahoma as an in-kind donation.
 The Oklahoma Caring Foundation, Inc. operates: